ucla-biostat-203b/2025winter/hw/hw1/grade_hw1.md

 -   Are the folders (`hw1`, `hw2`, ...) created correctly?

--   Do not put a lot auxiliary files into version control.
+-   Do not put auxiliary files into version control.
+If files such as `.Rhistory`, `.RData`, `.Rproj.user`, `.DS_Store`, etc., are in Git, take 5 points off.

 -   If those gz data files or `pg42671` are in Git, take 5 points off.